cprenoveau/Ulko/README.md

 Press F1 for cheats.
 You'll notice some cheats have shortcut keys, for instance Next Milestone is F12 and Win Battle is F2.

 The system is divided into the following assemblies:

-Main: main entry point and master of the universe, knows everything
+Main: main entry point and master of the universe, knows everything<br>
-UI: knows everything but Main
+UI: knows everything but Main<br>
-World: overworld navigation, knows Common
+World: overworld navigation, knows Common<br>
-Battle: encounters and bosses, knows Common
+Battle: encounters and bosses, knows Common<br>
-Common: contains game data and shared functionalities
+Common: contains game data and shared functionalities<br>

 This game makes use of the HotChocolate library: https://cprenoveau.github.io/HotChocolate/